 In the 1960s ‘Mods’ chose the scooter as their mode of transport as it was far cooler than a British bike that leaked oil on your sharp suit.
 The scooter scene hit a worldwide audience when the film Quadrophenia, which depicted Mod life, was released in 1979.

 As the majority of scooters are ‘twist and go’ they don’t have a clutch, making them easier to ride through congested cities.
-Commuters love the fact that most scooters have large under seat storage compartments, meaning that you don’t have to lug a helmet around the shops, and also the weather protection offered by the riding position.
-Scooter ‘aprons’, which are waterproof covers that stretch from the headstock and rest over the rider’s knees, increase the usability in poor weather and keep your legs toasty too.
+Commuters love the fact that most scooters have large under seat storage compartments, meaning that you don’t have to lug a helmet around the shops.

 With congestion charges, the cost of train tickets, limited parking and high petrol prices, scooters are becoming increasingly popular for inner-city commuters.
 The environmental benefits don’t only include the generally excellent fuel economy of scooters, but also the fact that they reduce congestion.